emnify/product-docs/docs/quickstart/apn-configuration/cellular-modules.md

 ## General cellular IoT modules

-*Applies to a cellular module vendors: Fibocom, Telit, Sierra Wireless, SIMcom, Cinterion, Gemalto, Thales, Sequans*
+*Applies to a cellular module vendors: Fibocom, Telit, Sierra Wireless, SIMCom, Cinterion, Gemalto, Thales, Sequans*

 The commands for configuring the APN settings are 3GPP standardized and all major cellular module manufacturer support the commands.